 - Potatoes.
 I prefer Yukon gold potatoes for their creamy texture.

-- Sunflower, or other neutral oil, like grapeseed or avocado oil.
+- Sunflower, or other neutral oil, like grapeseed or avocado, or vegetable oil.

 - Fresh tomatoes if they are lovely and ripe.
 If not, half of a 15-ounce can of chopped tomatoes is a good substitute.